Key Performance Indicators

 Active, Complete, and Delegated Marijuana Licenses by Type

 The marijuana license application system is an electronic database custom created for AMCO by the DCCED information technology (IT) team.
 The database allows applicants to progress through statuses including new, initiated, under review, incomplete, complete, delegated, and active, as well as void, rescinded, tabled, and denied.
-At each stage detailed instructions including training videos are available to applicants on AMCO’s website.
-The website also contains detailed FAQs, board meeting dates, agenda and board packets, forms, statutes and regulations, and the latest information for both marijuana and liquor license applicants.
+AMCO’s website also contains application instructions and forms, detailed FAQs, board meeting dates, agenda and board packets, statutes and regulations, and the latest information for both marijuana and liquor license applicants.

 |2: Sustainable Energy|

-The percentage of electrical need met by renewable generation has increased from 21.5% in 2010 to an estimated 29.42% in 2017 (final net generation figures for 2017 are not available from the Energy Information Administration until early 2019).
+The percentage of electrical need met by renewable generation has increased from 21.5% in 2010 to an estimated 31.17% in 2018 (final net generation figures for 2018 are not available from the Energy Information Administration until early 2020).
 Of the renewable generation, about 90% is produced by hydropower and 10% by wind power.
 Because so much renewable generation comes from hydropower, there are year-to-year fluctuations in overall renewable contribution based on weather.
-In years with little snow and low precipitation there will be a decrease in total renewable generation with no change in installed capacity.
-There was a decrease in the estimated percentage of total renewable generation in 2017 because the absolute production from both oil and natural gas increased, while renewable generation stayed roughly the same between 2016 and 2017.
+In years with little snow and low precipitation, there will be a decrease in total renewable generation with no change in installed capacity.
+There was a increase in the estimated percentage of total renewable generation in 2018 because of modest increases in wind and hydro production, 1% and 9% respectively, and an approximately 9% decrease in the absolute production from both oil and natural gas.
+Total generation dropped by almost 4%.

 In addition to the gains in electricity generation from renewable energy depicted in the graph above, the REF grant program has also funded renewable energy systems in rural locations whose utilities are not required to report to the Energy Information Administration.
 REF projects also provided gains in renewable heat energy, such as biomass and heat recovery.
 Heat recovery projects typically displace costly heating fuel in schools, water systems and other community facilities located in relatively close proximity to the powerhouse.
 Biomass projects displace heating fuel in non-residential buildings and bring energy security through local sourcing as well as job creation at the local level.